chainstack/docs/docs/tutorials/tezos/simple-fund-contract-in-ligo.md

 ligo compile contract simplefund.ligo --entry-point main > simplefund.tz
 ```

-You are now ready to originate the compiled contract on Hangzhounet.
+You are now ready to originate the compiled contract on Ithacanet.

 ### Originate the contract